 Energy drinks arrived in Australia in the late ’90s.
-‘V’ was first launched in New Zealand in 1997 and arrived in Australia later the same year.
+‘V’ was first launched in New Zealand in 1997 and hit the market in Australia in 1999.
 Red Bull was invented in Austria and first marketed there in 1987.
-It was launched in Australia in 1999.
-By 2014 Red Bull now claimed annual sales of approx. 4 billion cans in more than 160 countries.
+It was also launched in Australia in 1999.
+By 2014 Red Bull claimed annual sales of around 4 billion cans in more than 160 countries.
 High in caffeine, taurine and sugars, these drinks claim to improve performance, vigilance, reaction speed and concentration.
+More

 In 1999, entrepreneur Dick Smith launched Dick Smith Foods.
 The move was prompted by the increasing foreign ownership of iconic Australian brands such as Vegemite.
 The range of, mostly, spreads included Vegemite taste-alike OzEmite, jams, peanut butter and cream cheese spread.
 Products were promoted as being “as Australian as they can be”, as some ingredients were, of necessity, imported.
 More